radixdlt/radixdlt-js/README.md

     )
 ```

-### Sending an application payload
+### Sending an application Payload

-The following code snippet shows how to send a **Transaction** from an owned address to the public address _9i9hgAyBQuKvkw7Tg5FEbML59gDmtiwbJwAjBgq5mAU4iaA1ykM_, by creating a transfer **Atom** and signing it with our **Identity**.
+The following code snippet shows how to send a **Payload** to the application _my-test-app_ for an owned address and the public address _9i9hgAyBQuKvkw7Tg5FEbML59gDmtiwbJwAjBgq5mAU4iaA1ykM_, by creating a payload **Atom** and signing it with our **Identity**.
 Finally we can see the results by subscribing to the transaction updates.

 ```javascript